 How do you approach working with bigger species of fish?
 Is there ever an element of danger involved?

-It’s very easy to treat these animals like the family pet, but it’s important to recognise that isn’t the case.
+It’s very easy to treat these animals as a family pets, but it’s important to recognise that isn’t the case.
 The animals aren’t domesticated and still have all the predatory traits of a wild animal.

 Sharks get a bad reputation as man-eaters, which absolutely isn’t the case, but if we were to push these animals, they would eventually feel forced to defend themselves.
 This would get labelled in the media as the shark’s fault, and not the diver’s, and would further tarnish their reputation.
 Sharks are very safe to dive with, but require the individuals diving with them to give them respect.
 If you do that, there is absolutely no danger.